2.01 (Buran-class spacecraft)

 2.01 (GRAU index serial number 11F35 3K) is the designation of the third Buran-class orbiter to be produced as part of the Soviet/Russian Buran programme.
 Its construction was not complete when the Buran programme was cancelled (30–50 percent done), so it remains unfinished.
-It was never officially named.
+It was never officially named, though it's often referred to as Baikal (Байкал) after Lake Baikal.

 Differences from Buran and Ptichka

 The 2.01 is the first of a second series of Buran-class orbiters.
 The design was improved using feedback from the earlier models of Buran-class shuttles, such as the flight of Buran and the construction of Ptichka.